23 Parachute Engineer Regiment: History

 Eleven years later in April 1969, it was re-organised into the new 23 Engineer Regiment at Osnabruck.
 The regiment served as infantry in Northern Ireland from March - July 1972.
-In September 1976 the 2nd Division was re-organized as the new 2nd Armoured Division, and the regiment was broken up for the second time.
-In January 1983 at Osnabruck the regiment reformed and later took part in the trial of Close Support Troops.
+In September 1976 the 2nd Division was re-organized as an armoured formation, and the regiment was broken up for the second time.
+In January 1983, at Osnabruck the regiment reformed and later took part in the trial of Close Support Troops.
 In 1991 the regiment, participated in the Gulf War supporting 4th Armoured Brigade.
 39 Field Squadron provided Close Support Troops for each of the Brigade's 3 Battlegroups, whilst 73 Field Squadron acted as General Support to the Brigade.
 The regiment was later disbanded in 1993 as a result of the Options for Change.

 In 2001, 23 Engineer Regiment was tasked to provide engineer support to the newly formed 16 Air Assault Brigade.
 The regiment was deployed for Operation Herrick and in September 2009 on their return from Afghanistan the regiment was granted the Freedom of the town of Woodbridge.
 In 2015, the "Parachute" title was officially added to the name, although the unit had already been supporting 16 Air Assault Brigade since its re-establishment, and a new flag was presented to the regiment to mark the occasion.

+Death of Connor Morrison

+on 23rd July 2022, a 20 year old sapper called Connor Morrison of the regiment died from heatstroke at Ipswich Hospital after collapsing during training.
+None of his squad were carrying water, no attempt was made to cool him down for at least half an hour after he collapsed, and none of his fellow soldiers had undertaken heat illness prevention training.